wp-plugins/wysija-newsletters/readme.txt

 == Changelog ==

+= 2.1.2 - 2012-09-05 =

+* major speed improvement and cache plugin compatibility
+* added utf-8 encoding in iframe loaded subscription form.
+* added security check for translated links (dutch translation issue with view in browser link)
+* removed _nonce non sense in the visitors subscription forms.
+* fixed loading issue in subscription form
+* fixed styling issue in subscription form
+* fixed accents issue in subscription form
+* fixed DKIM activation settings not being saved
+* fixed non translated unsubscribe and view in browser links
+* fixed warning showing up on some servers configuration when sending a preview of the newsletter
+* fixed popups in IE8 and improved overall display
+* fixed openssl_error_string function breaking our settings screen on some configurations.
+* fixed error with dkim on server without openssl functions
+* fixed bounce error with the rule unsubscribe user

 = 2.1.1 - 2012-09-02 =

-* fixed update 2.1 error : Duplicate column name "is_public" may have cause some big slow down on some servers and some autopost to facebook(deepest apologies).
+* fixed update 2.1 error : Duplicate column name "is_public" may have caused some big slow down on some servers and some auto post to facebook (deepest apologies).
 * fixed Outlook issue where text blocks would not have the proper width

 = 2.1 - 2012-08-31 =